-Weiler is a Fellow of the American Academy of Arts.
+Weiler is a fellow of the American Academy of Arts.
 He holds degrees from Sussex (BA); Cambridge (LLB and LLM); and The Hague Academy of International Law (Diploma of International Law).
 He earned his Ph.D. in European Law at the EUI, Florence.
-He is recipient of Doctorates Honoris Causafrom London University, from Sussex University, from the University of Macerata, Italy and from the University of Edinburgh and is Honorary Member of the Senate of the University of Ljubljana.
+He is recipient of Doctorates Honoris Causafrom London University, from Sussex University, from the University of Macerata, and from the University of Edinburgh and is honorary member of the Senate of the University of Ljubljana.

 Weiler's research focus is on issues of European integration, globalization and democracy.

 Joseph Straus Professor of Law, New York University School of Law

 Co-Director, , Jean Monnet Center for International and Regional Economic Law and Justice, New York University School of Law